Brunnbach (Isar): History

-Until the end of the 19th century, the Brunnbach's source was near Bad Brunnthal in the lower Bogenhausen and, like today, reaches the Isar river at St. Emmeram.
-From the 10th to the 19th century, in Grüntal and St. Emmeram the Brunnbach powered four mills.
+Until the end of the 19th century, the Brunnbach had its source near Bad Brunnthal in the lower Bogenhausen and, as it does today, flowed into the Isar at St. Emmeram.
+From the 10th to the 19th century, it powered four mills in the areas of Grüntal and St. Emmeram.

-At the time the Herzogpark was covered with buildings the Brunnbach was filled up north of the street Montgelaßstraße.
+When the Herzogpark was developed, the Brunnbach was filled in north of Montgelaßstraße.
 The former upper course in the Maximiliansanlagen park is now a river of its own called Brunnthaler Quellbach.

 Because of its purity, the water was regarded as curative water.
 In the 17th century, Brunnthal became a well-known spa, and its operation was continued until 1914.
 Even today, the springs of Brunnbach have drinking water quality.

 In the course of the uncoverage of the Munich rivers, a renaturation of the Brunnbach was also discussed in the 1990s.
 Not earlier than 10 years later, the section between the Abacostraße and the Opitzstraße was relocated into a new bed within the municipal green area.

 The Brunnbach served Thomas Mann as a model for the river in his novella A Man and His Dog (Herr und Hund).